Benefit Corporation Examples: Everything You Need to Know

 Should your company choose to become a benefit corporation, your tax status will not change.
 It will maintain its status as an S corporation or C corporation even while being recognized as a benefit corporation.
 A corporation that wishes to express further commitment to positive social and environmental changes can apply to become a Certified B Corporation (or B Corp).
 This requires an extensive assessment by B Lab, which utilized a rigorous survey in order to rate a corporation's employee relations, environmental practices, local community activism, and other factors.

 In a 2011 Business News Daily interview, David Murphy, former CEO of Better World Books, explained that the certification is like a Good Housekeeping seal of approval.
 "If your company is a Certified B Corporation, that really says something.
 You're there to serve all those stakeholders, and you're willing to prove it."
 Once a business has been certified by B Lab, it will be audited on occasion to make sure it is keeping up its positive practices.

 Except in the state of Delaware, benefit corporations must make an annual benefit report available to the public.
 This report determines their general social and environmental performance as compared to a third party standard.
 The report uses the third party standard as an evaluation tool, but need not be certified or audited by a third party.

 If you need help with benefit corporation examples, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.